Beet, Tomato, and Artichoke salad is a refreshing and simple salad to make. Perfect to enjoy as a side dish or as a starter salad to a meal.

 If you love beets, you’ll love these other beet recipes.

-If you make this recipe, I would be honored and love for you to take the time to leave a star rating and comment!
+If you make this beet salad with feta recipe, I would be honored and love for you to take the time to leave a star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 Don’t forget to FOLLOW ME on Facebook, Pinterest, and Instagram, and subscribe to my email list!